What is lambda in Python

 4

-We also have another option.
-We can assign the function object returned by the lambda function to a variable, and then call the function using the variable name.
+You also have another option.
+You can assign the function object returned by the lambda function to a variable, and then call the function using the variable name.

 >>> multiply = lambda x : 2*x